sajb0t/MusubiTLX-gui/MUSUBITLX_GUI.md

 ### 7. Additional Features

 - **Caption model unloading**: Before training starts, caption models (ViT-GPT2, BLIP, Qwen-VL) are automatically unloaded from VRAM to free up memory for training.

+- **RAM monitoring and protection**:
+  - System RAM usage is monitored during training.
+  - If RAM exceeds 95%, training is automatically aborted to prevent system lockups.
+  - Caption models are unloaded before training to reduce memory pressure.

 - **Training compatibility**: Training settings are optimized for compatibility with various inference settings in ComfyUI and other inference tools.

+- **Sample generation**:
+  - Generate preview images during training to monitor progress.
+  - Customize sample prompts with optional resolution, steps, and seed parameters.
+  - View samples as clickable thumbnails in the GUI.
+  - Auto-refresh every 30 seconds during training.
+  - Generate baseline samples before training for comparison.

+- **Log stream resilience**:
+  - If the browser tab goes to sleep or you reload the page, you can resume the log stream.
+  - The system automatically fetches the latest log content when reconnecting.

 - **Warning system**:
   - Warning appears if you have too few images (< 8) with recommendations to improve training results.
   - Info buttons provide helpful tooltips for complex settings (learning rate, LoRA rank/dims).

 - **Individual image management**: Remove individual images from the preview without clearing all images.

+- **Gradient clipping**:
+  - `--max_grad_norm 1.0` is automatically added to default training flags to prevent gradient explosion and numerical instability (`avr_loss=nan` issues).

 ### 8. Credits